 Gender stereotypes for example, are rigid ideas about the behaviour and roles of men and women in society.
 They are strict rules not based on any scientific foundation, but traditional ideas held by a society.
 They are essentially gender rules that restrict choice, and limit ambition, and they are deeply harmful to children and the development of an equal society.

 "Clothing is one of the most immediate and effective examples of the way in which bodies are gendered, made "feminine" or "masculine" Joanne Entwhistle, The Fashioned Body

 The clothes we wear now are very different to what people wore say, a 100 years ago - and will probably look very different 100 years from now.
-Just like gender, clothing that society considers feminine/masculine has changed over time.
+Just like ideas about the role of the sexes (gender), clothing that society considers feminine OR masculine has changed over time.

 In the UK is it considered far more acceptable for girls and women to wear traditional "masculine" clothing, than it is for boys and men to wear clothing deemed "feminine."
 For example, girls face less stigma for wearing trousers than a boy in a skirt.
 Girls can wear almost any colour, but pink is an uncommon sight in boys clothing ranges.
 When we appeared on GMTV to talk about gender stereotyping in childrenswear, presenter Piers Morgan was adamant that it was "bonkers" for dresses to be labelled as unisex, or made available to boys.
 Unfortunately this is a very common attitude, that where it comes to items traditionally associated with girls (again, this is where ideas about gender come in), or femininity, that this is somehow demeaning to boys.
 You've heard the insult "like a girl" or "girly" aimed at boys right?
 We want to challenge that idea and some of the stereotypes around what children wear.